War Rooms organize your connected nodes and provide infrastructure-wide dashboards using real-time metrics and

 to nodes they connect to, and begin diagnosing the root cause in a War Room optimized for getting to resolution as fast

-If you're the administrator of a Space, add new War Rooms to any Space by clicking on the green plus icon + next the War Rooms heading.
+To add new War Rooms to any Space, click on the green plus icon + next the War Rooms heading. on the left ( space's) sidebar.

 In the panel, give the War Room a name and description, and choose whether it's public or private.
 Anyone in your Space can join public War Rooms, but can only join private War Rooms with an invitation.